 There are many financial challenges of healthcare reform for Boomers.
 Half (51%) of middle-income Americans age 47 and older do not know if healthcare reform will benefit them; more than one-third (36%) say reform will not benefit someone their age.

 Eight in ten middle-income Americans with Medicare are extremely or very satisfied with Medicare's access to healthcare (81%) and with the quality of healthcare Medicare provides (83%).

-Two-fifths (42%) of middle-income Americans with Medicare feel that their overall understanding of Medicare is extremely or very good, but there are meaningful gaps in their understanding.
+When it comes to understanding Medicare, two-fifths (42%) of middle-income Americans with Medicare feel that their overall understanding is extremely or very good, but there are meaningful gaps in their understanding.

 - One in three middle-income Americans with Medicare still do not know how much the program covers for doctor visits (33%) or hospitalization (31%).

-- Two out of three (66%) middle-income Americans with Medicare do not know if Medicare covers long-term care or overestimate its long-term care coverage.
+- There is confusion among many Boomers when it comes to Medicare long-term care coverage.
+Two out of three (66%) middle-income Americans with Medicare do not know if Medicare covers long-term care or overestimate its long-term care coverage.

-- Less than half (42%) of middle-income Americans take advantage of Medicare's annual wellness visit.
+- Not understanding Medicare coverage can lead to not taking advantage of all benefits provided.
+Less than half (42%) of middle-income Americans take advantage of Medicare's annual wellness visit.

 Middle-income Americans with Medicare cite long-term care in a facility (48%) as the top healthcare expense that they feel threatens their retirement financial security.

 Many Boomers struggle with understanding Medicare coverage.
 More than half (56%) of middle-income Boomers age 47 to 64 report knowing little about the Medicare program, with one in four (26%) admitting to knowing almost nothing about Medicare, even those within a few years of turning 65.